T-Python-June-24/LAB_FUNCTIONS_101/README.md

 # Bonus
-Rewrite the previous function so that it returns the pattern as a string, then assign the result to a variables and print it.
+Rewrite the previous function so that it returns the pattern as a string, then assign the result to a variable and print it.